 Health Indicator Report of Arthritis and Poor Mental Health

 Women with arthritis are significantly more likely than men with arthritis to report having poor mental health for all age groups.
-Women aged 18-34 years old with arthritis have the highest reports of poor mental health (48.0 percent).
-Men aged 18-34, by contrast, had 33.0 percent reporting poor mental health.
-This decreased to 14.5 percent and 9.3 percent for females and males 65 years and older, respectively.
+Women aged 18-34 years old with arthritis have the highest reports of poor mental health (53.5 percent).
+Men aged 18-34, by contrast, had 33.6 percent reporting poor mental health.
+This decreased to 15.1 percent for females and 9.0 percent for males 65 years and older.